michaellavelle/spring-data-dynamodb/README.md

 # Spring  Data DynamoDB #

 The primary goal of the [Spring® Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use data access technologies.
-This module deals with enhanced support for [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) based data access layers.
+This module deals with enhanced support for a data access layer built on [AWS DynamoDB](https://aws.amazon.com/dynamodb/).

 ## Supported Features ##